toonvd/gtm/Readme.md

 - Every task consists of
   + _GitHub issue_ containing task description and discussion with team if needed
   + _Git branch_ containing task solution, i.e. all commits related to the task
-  + _Time tracker_ helping you controll how much time you spend on solving the task
+  + _Time tracker_ helping you control how much time you spend on solving the task

 Separate branch for each task — almost like in Git Flow, but less strict, the main point is in binding these special branches and GitHub issues.
 This way you can think of your issues as a to-do list (+ just any general discussions) and `gtm` will help you work on each of them.